-E-Safety is very important at Neatishead and Salhouse Federation.
+E-Safety is very important at Neatishead, Salhouse and Fleggburgh Federation.
 Keeping the children safe online is embedded throughout the curriculum.
 The children also learn how to use technology safely during lessons, assemblies and special events.

 If you want more information about how to keep your children safer online, a great place to visit is the CEOP Think You Know website.